 WP Time Capsule offers a ‘set and forget’ feature that allows you to schedule automatic daily backups that include the specific files and databases you choose.
 Backups are stored off-site, and you can choose between DropBox, Google Drive, and Amazon S3.
 The free version provides up to 15-day restore points, with this being doubled on the paid plan.

 Having a great sales CRM is equally as important as having the ability to craft the perfect proposals.

-Pipedrive is another all-time favorite among the community thanks to how easy they make it to monitor the stage that every deal is currently in as well as all of the emails associated with a specific company.
+Pipedrive is another all-time favorite among the community thanks to how easy they make it to monitor the stage that every deal is currently in, as well as all of the emails associated with a specific company.

 ProofHub is an excellent project management and online collaboration software for designers.
 It gives you a central place for all your tasks and communications.
-One of the best things in ProofHub is its intuitive online proofing tool that makes the file review process easy, quick and streamlined.
+One of the best things with ProofHub is its intuitive online proofing tool that makes the file review process easy, quick and streamlined.

 Wrapping Up: The Essential Design Tools

 Nobody wants their design process to look and feel anything like this.